PNS-PS5-1819/Sujet-du-Projet/steps/0_setup.md

 ### Example of `PMD` output

 PMD is a static code analysis tools that can identify classical issues in your code.
-It will helps you to improve code quality.
+It will help you to improve code quality.

 ```
 azrael:3A_test_framework mosser$ $PWD/pmd-bin-6.10.0/bin/run.sh pmd -d polyunit/src/main/java -R rulesets/java/quickstart.xml -f text